clydedacruz/obc-docs/protocol-spec.md

 #### 4.3.3 Replay attack resistance
 In replay attacks the attacker "replays" a message it "eavesdropped" on the network or ''saw'' on the Blockchain.
-Replay attacks are a big problem here, as they can incur into the validating entities re-doing a computationally intensive process (chaincode invocation) and/or affect the state of the corresponding chaincode, while it requires minimar or no power from the attacker side.
+Replay attacks are a big problem here, as they can incur into the validating entities re-doing a computationally intensive process (chaincode invocation) and/or affect the state of the corresponding chaincode, while it requires minimal or no power from the attacker side.
 To make matters worse, if a transaction was a payment transaction, replays could potentially incur into the payment being performed more than once, without this being the original intention of the payer.
 Existing systems resist replay attacks as follows: